Eviction-Data-Research/nsf-prototype/README.md

 There are **three** major steps to properly deploying all aspects of this service to the cloud.

+As this prototype is currently a proof of concept, there are no robust pipelines for maintaining cloud "production" environments.
+As such, existing deployments were set up using personal accounts on various cloud platforms.
+During the prototyping stage, deployments require manual work such as pulling the newest changes from the remote repository on the VM and re-launching the service.
+Similarly, there is currently no mechanism to log issues as they occur in real-time.

+Because the previous deployments to this prototype were performed ad hoc, it is necessary to go through all the deployment steps again on a separate account.
+The accounts across multiple cloud providers (Cloudflare, AWS, Netlify) responsible for hosting the existing deployments will be inaccessible to you.

 ### Domain management

 To properly query data on the frontend from your deployed backend environment, a custom domain is required to proxy and encrypt traffic between your frontend and backend endpoints.